-The Students' Union is a studentrun representative group.
-Our role is to campaign for students, to make everyone feel welcome and included, and to ensure happiness of all students at The Courtauld.
+The Students' Union is a student-run representative group.
+Our role is to campaign for students, to make everyone feel welcome and included, and to ensure the happiness of all students at The Courtauld.
 We do this by representing the students' needs to the staff and to the outside world.
-Every year, there are lots of great opportunities to get involved, and we elect a President, six Vice Presidents, a representative from each year group and officers from our LGBTQIA+, Disabled and BAME communities.
+Every year, there are lots of great opportunities to get involved, and we elect a President, a Vice President, five Executive Officers, a representative from each year group, as well as officers from our LGBTQIA+, Disabled and BAME communities

 As well as campaigning on their behalf, the Students' Union holds social events for Courtauld students.
-The Union Committee itself organises events such as Freshers' Week, the Winter Party and the Summer Ball.
+The Union Committee organises events such as Freshers' Week, the Winter Party and the Summer Ball.
 The majority of our events come from the students themselves.
-Our Union is unique in only asking for as few as five students to form a society for it to be eligible for Union funding; these can also be large projects like our student publication The Courtauldian.
-Alternatively, societies might take the form of weekly lectures, like those organised by our Business of Art Society or Film Society, or creative self-expression as in Fine Art Society.
+Our Union is unique in only asking for as few as five students to form a society for it to be eligible for Union funding.